 Kevin Ryan, President and CEO

-Kevin Ryan, a father, activist and child advocate, is the president of Covenant House, the largest charity in the Americas helping exploited, homeless, runaway and trafficked children and youth.
-Covenant House helps more than 56,000 kids annually in the United States, Canada, Mexico, Nicaragua, Honduras, and Guatemala.
-The charity's international human rights work has been awarded the Conrad Hilton Humanitarian Award, the Olaf Palme Peace Prize, the United States Department of State Hero Citation, the U.N.'s Vatican Mission Hands of Peace Award and, most recently, the Guatemala Hands of Peace Award.
+Kevin Ryan, a father, activist and child advocate, leads Covenant House International, one of the largest charities in the Americas devoted to serving homeless and trafficked children and youth.
+Covenant House reaches more than 56,000 vulnerable young people annually in the United States, Canada, Mexico, Nicaragua, Honduras, and Guatemala.
+The charity's international human rights work to prevent the murder and exploitation of street youth has been awarded the Conrad Hilton Humanitarian Award, the Olaf Palme Peace Prize, the United States Department of State Hero Citation and the Guatemala Hands of Peace Award.